Resiliency Module

 >>> import pyomo.environ as pyo >>> import pandas as pd >>> m = pyo.ConcreteModel() >>> m.h = pyo.RangeSet(1, 24) >>> idx = range(1, 25) >>> add_imports_with_demand_charges( ... m, ... import_cap=pd.Series(100.0, index=idx), ... import_price=pd.Series(1.0, index=idx), ... phi_fix_t=pd.Series(50.0, index=idx), ... phi_var_t=pd.Series(2.0, index=idx), ... month_of_hour=pd.Series(1, index=idx), ... )

-Parallel Runner#
+Parallel Runner

-- sdom.resiliency.run_resiliency_evaluation(baseline_results, *, outage_spec, designed_system=None, hours=None, slack_penalty=10000.0, curtailment_penalty=0.0, min_soc_per_tech=None, n_hours=8760, n_workers=None, solver='highs', solver_options=None, profile_outages=False)[source]#
+- sdom.resiliency.run_resiliency_evaluation(baseline_results, *, outage_spec, designed_system=None, hours=None, slack_penalty=10000.0, curtailment_penalty=0.0, soc_slack_penalty=1000.0, min_soc_per_tech=None, n_hours=8760, n_workers=None, solver='highs', solver_options=None, critical_load_MW=None, profile_outages=False)[source]

 Run the per-hour outage evaluation in parallel and aggregate metrics.